VenkatRamaraju/polyglot/README.md

 docker run -p 8080:8080 -p 3000:3000 polyglot-app
 ```

+Navigate to [localhost:3000](http://localhost:3000/) to interface with the tool.

 ## Frontend Interface

 The `ui` directory contains an intuitive user interface that provides the following capabilities: